 But human trafficking doesn’t occur in my city/suburb...WRONG.
 Human trafficking occurs here in Cuyahoga County.
 This includes the city AND the suburbs.
 It affects all demographics and social classes.
-Therefore, the Cuyahoga County Regional Human Trafficking Task Force, through collaborative efforts with partners like the FBI and Cleveland Rape Crisis Center, remain committed to ending human trafficking.
+Therefore, the Northeast Ohio Human Trafficking Task Force, through collaborative efforts with federal, state and local partners along with Cleveland Rape Crisis Center and many other non-profit social service organizations, remain committed to ending human trafficking.

 What are the signs of human trafficking?Human trafficking victims may exhibit the following physical/behavioral indicators:

 - Refuses to make eye contact.
 May look to others before answering questions.

 - Is not free to leave as he/she wishes.

 - Accompanied by another person who is controlling and often speaks for them.

 - Appears submissive, anxious, fearful, tense, nervous, depressed, paranoid or hyper-vigilant.

 - Lacks knowledge of travel plans, the destination, and/or current location.